Why was suspect in Canadian stabbing rampage on the streets?

 Investigators have not given a motive for the bloodshed.

+“Her son was lying there already deceased.
+My sister went out and tried to help her son, and she was stabbed two times, and she died right beside him,” he said.
+“Right outside of her home she was killed by senseless acts.
+She was protecting her son.
+She was protecting three little boys.
+This is why she is a hero.”

+Arcand rushed to the reserve the morning of the rampage.
+After that, he said, “I woke up in the middle of the night just screaming and yelling.
+What I saw that day I can’t get out of my head.”
+But he said he doesn’t know why it happened.

-But court documents said Myles Sanderson attacked his in-laws Earl Burns and Joyce Burns in 2015, knifing Earl Jones repeatedly and wounding Joyce Burns.
+Court documents said Sanderson attacked his in-laws Earl Burns and Joyce Burns in 2015, knifing Earl Jones repeatedly and wounding Joyce Burns.
 He later pleaded guilty to assault and threatening Earl Burns’ life.

 “The drug problem and the alcohol problem on these reserves is way out of hand,” said Ivor Wayne Burns, whose sister was killed in the weekend attacks.
 “We have dead people and we asked before for something to be done.”